dillonf2/Phase-4-Project/README.md

   -The remainder of the formatting is done via CSS.

 ### Server Code
-  -The back-end database features a models.py file with four tables: User, Project, NFT, and Review.
+  -The back-end database features a models.py file with five tables: User, Project, NFT, UserProjectAssociation, and Review.
   -The database utilizes flask, and secures passwords securely through encryption via bcrypt.

   -Multiple relationships have been established between the data tables, including:
-  -- a One-to-Many relationship between Users and NFTs -- a One-to-Many relationship between projects and NFTs -- a One-to-One relationship between NFTs and their project id, project name, and owner.
+  -- a One-to-Many relationship between Users and NFTs.
+  -- a One-to-Many relationship between projects and NFTs.
+  -- a One-to-One relationship between NFTs and their project id, project name, and owner.
-  -- a One-to-Many relationship between Reviews and their users and projects
+  -- a One-to-Many relationship between Reviews and their users and projects.
+  -- a Many-to-Many relationship between Users and Projects, established via the UserProjectAssociation table.

-  The following server routes are available on the back-end, with their respective methods expected:
+  The following server routes are available along with their methods expected, respectively:
    --[/signup]: expecting a POST request.
    --[/check_session]: expecting a GET request.
    --[/login]: expecting a POST request.